richard17a/atmosentry/README.md

 # atmosentry

 atmosentry is a numerical integrator that simulates the atmospheric entry of comets.
 For full description of the numerical model see [this article](https://).
 Key details are described below, focussing primarily on free model parameters.
+If you use this model in any

 ## Setup